Optimizing small BERTs trained for German NER: Experiments

 \subsection{Comparing Pre-training Techniques}

 In our first experiments, we investigated which of the known pre-training techniques (see Section~\ref{sec:Pre-training}) yields the best models for a subsequent fine-tuning on German \ac{NER} tasks.
-For this purpose, we combined the three presented pre-training tasks (\ac{MLM}, \ac{MLM} with \ac{SOP}, and \ac{MLM} with \ac{NSP}) with relative and absolute positional encoding and optionally enabled \ac{WWM}.
+For this purpose, we combined the three presented pre-training tasks (\acf{MLM}, \ac{MLM} with \acf{SOP}, and \ac{MLM} with \acf{NSP}) with relative and absolute positional encoding and optionally enabled \acf{WWM}.
 For each resulting combination, we pre-trained a (small) \ac{BERT} with a hidden size of 512 with 8 attention heads on 6 layers for 500 epochs and 100,000 samples per epoch.
 Pre-training was performed with a batch size of 48 and a maximal sequence length of 320 tokens which is limited by the 11\,GB memory of one GPU (RTX 2080 Ti).
-Each of the 12 resulting \acp{BERT} was then fine-tuned using the \ac{SFT} on the five German \ac{NER} tasks described in Section~\ref{sec:NERtasks}.
+Each of the 12 resulting \acp{BERT} was then fine-tuned using the \acl{DFT} approach (described in Section \ref{sec:Fine-tuning}) on the five German \ac{NER} tasks described in Section~\ref{sec:NERtasks}.
 For fine-tuning, we chose a batch size of 16 and trained by default for 30 epochs and 5,000 samples per epoch.
 The number of epochs was increased to 50 for the larger \ac{LER} tasks.
+Each fine-tuning run was performed three times and its average result was reported in Table~\ref{tab:exppre-train} together with its standard deviation $\sigma$.

+The first thing we can see in Table~\ref{tab:exppre-train} is that, as expected, the standard deviation for the \ac{NER} tasks with a smaller ground truth (mainly Sturm but also H.Arendt) is higher than for \ac{NER} tasks with larger ground truth (GermEval, both \ac{LER} variants).
+The fluctuations of the different fine-tuning runs are nevertheless within a reasonable range.

 The results in Table~\ref{tab:exppre-train} reveal that the best performing \acp{BERT} for \ac{NER} tasks used relative positional encoding, \ac{WWM}, and were solely pre-trained with \ac{MLM}.
 This is plausible since the samples, the academical \ac{NER} datasets consists of, are only single sentences and hence using additional sentence-spanning losses during pre-training (\ac{SOP} or \ac{NSP}) is even harmful for these downstream tasks.